MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/copresence-power-apps-studio.md

 [This section is pre-release documentation and is subject to change.]

 Coauthoring allows multiple makers to make changes to the app at the same time.
-When more then one person is editing an app, you'll see presecne indicators showing where they are working and you'll see their changes in real time.
+When more than one person is editing an app, you'll see presences indicators showing where they are working and you'll see their changes in real time.

 > [!NOTE]
 > Since mltiple users can select and edit the same control at the same time, you may overwrite each others edits.